-Having taken note at the 2008 Second Regular Session of the document "Preparing for Tomorrow Today: WFP Strategy for Managing and Developing Human Resources (2008-2011)",124 the Board requested the Secretariat to implement the actions identified in the document to facilitate attainment of the Strategic Objectives and United Nations targets for geographic distribution and gender in recruitment of international employees, taking into account considerations raised by the Board during its discussions.
+At its Second Regular Session in 2008, the Board took note of the document "Preparing for Tomorrow Today: WFP Strategy for Managing and Developing Human Resources (2008-2011)" and requested the Secretariat to implement the actions and initiatives identified in the document to facilitate attainment of the WFP Strategic Objectives and the United Nations targets for geographic distribution and gender for recruitment of WFP's international workforce based on merit and also taking into account considerations raised by the Board during its discussions.

-- 93. This is a strategy for managing and developing WFP's workforce over the next four years.
-It is derived from the WFP Strategic Plan (2008-2011)125 and the views of staff. - 94.
+- 146. This is a strategy for managing and developing WFP's workforce over the next four years.
+It is derived from the WFP Strategic Plan (2008-2011)130 and the views of staff. - 147.
 To support the Strategic Objectives, WFP's workforce needs to be responsive, skilled and partnership-oriented: the objectives and activities outlined in the document aim to secure improvements in these three areas and to capitalize on the increased value brought by a diverse workforce.
 The expected outcomes include: i) establishment of a staff reassignment process that is fair, effective and career-oriented; ii) a leadership development programme; and iii) a transparent performance assessment and feedback system to guide staffing decisions and facilitate staff development.